Marcian: Conflict with the Huns

-Almost immediately after becoming emperor, Marcian revoked Theodosius' treaties with Attila and proclaimed the end of subsidies.
+Almost immediately after becoming emperor, Marcian revoked Theodosius's treaties with Attila and proclaimed the end of subsidies.
 He stated that he might grant gifts if Attila was friendly, but Attila would be repelled if he attempted to raid the Eastern Roman Empire.
 At this time Attila was preparing to invade the Western Roman Empire, under the guise of helping Emperor Valentinian III against the Visigoths.
 Attila reacted angrily to Marcian's proposal, demanding tribute, but did not alter his invasion plans.
 He led his horde from Pannonia in spring 451 into the Western Roman Empire.
 Flavius Aetius, who was the supreme commander of the Western Roman army as Comes et Magister Utriusque Militiae, organized a defense and called upon the Visigoths, Franks, Burgundians, Alans, Saxons, Celtic Armoricans, and other tribal groups numbering about 60,000 to aid him.
 Attila's forces were made up of Gepids, Alans, Sciri, Heruli, Rugians, along with some Franks, Burgundians, and Ostrogoths.

-Attila sacked Metz and attempted a siege of Orléans, before meeting Aetius' forces at the Battle of the Catalaunian Plains, in northeast Gaul.
+Attila sacked Metz and attempted a siege of Orléans, before meeting Aetius's forces at the Battle of the Catalaunian Plains, in northeast Gaul.
 This battle involved around 100,000 men and resulted in very large losses on both sides.
 After the battle, Attila retreated to the Great Hungarian Plain, and Aetius dismissed his coalition of tribes, sending them back to their own territories.
 In spring 452, Attila again launched a raid into Italy, which was almost entirely undefended.
 He was likely motivated by a desire for revenge, along with a need to raid to stabilize his tribal state, which was dependent upon raiding for loot and resources.
 Attila captured the city of Aquileia after a long and difficult siege, and sacked it.
 He then raided across northern Italy, taking Mediolanum (Milan) and other important cities.
 There was much fear that Attila would attack Rome itself, the walls of which were weaker than those of some cities he had already captured.
 During this period, other than cutting his lines of communication and harassing his rear forces, Aetius did not launch a direct attack on Attila.